cgpeanut/aws-cloudformation/README.md

 ```
   cloudformation Designer:
   <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/working-with-templates-cfn-designer.html"  target="_blank"><img src="https://github.com/cgpeanut/aws-cloudformation/blob/main/images/cloud.png" alt="IMAGE ALT TEXT HERE" width="35" height="25" /></a>

+  AWS CloudFormation Designer (Designer) is a graphic tool for creating, viewing, and modifying AWS CloudFormation templates.
+With Designer, you can diagram your template resources using a drag-and-drop interface, and then edit their details using the integrated JSON and YAML editor.
+Whether you are a new or an experienced AWS CloudFormation user, AWS CloudFormation Designer can help you quickly see the interrelationship between a template's resources and easily modify templates.

   cloudformation for template formats:
     <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html"  target="_blank"><img src="https://github.com/cgpeanut/aws-cloudformation/blob/main/images/cloud.png" alt="IMAGE ALT TEXT HERE" width="35" height="25" /></a>